Denoro55/selectorizer/README.md

 }

 // Warning!
-If you want to reinit your selectorizer just specify second argument
+If you want to reinit your selectorizer just specify second argument const selects = document.querySelectorAll("select");
-// Note that current value will reset as reinit calls destroy method const selects = document.querySelectorAll("select");

 // first init